RosaleeKnight/study-notes/information-technology-terminology.md

 **Transmission Control Protocol (TCP):** A core protocol in the TCP/IP protocol suite that establishes connections and guarantees packet delivery.

-**Transmission Control Protocol/Internet Protocol (TCP/IP) suite:** A set of computer- to- computer communications protocols that encompasses media access, packet transport, session communications, file transfer, email, and terminal emulation.
+**Transmission Control Protocol/Internet Protocol (TCP/IP) suite:** A set of computer to computer communications protocols that encompasses media access, packet transport, session communications, file transfer, email, and terminal emulation.

 **Transport Layer Security (TLS):** A security protocol used to encrypt transmissions over a TCP/IP network commonly used with HTTPS over port 443.